-It doesn’t have much in the way of looks, but if you need to replace a factory unit, you can’t go wrong with this option.
+This car stereo doesn’t have much in the way of looks, but if you need to replace a factory unit, you can’t go wrong with this option.
 And the sizing is standard, so it’s unlikely customers will need additional equipment to install.

-Of course, if you don’t want your stereo to switch off when the vehicle does, you’ll need to invest in other equipment to ensure you can turn it off—a minor inconvenience but one that’s worth noting.
+Of course, if you don’t want your car stereo to switch off when the vehicle does, you’ll need to invest in other equipment to ensure you can turn it off—a minor inconvenience but one that’s worth noting.

 3. BOSS Audio BV9986BI In Dash Receiver

-The only add-on you’ll need is an interface module to connect the steering wheel buttons to the stereo—otherwise, everything is already on-board.
+The only add-on you’ll need is an interface module to connect the steering wheel buttons to the car stereo—otherwise, everything is already on-board.